-L. Monique PittmanTitle: Associate Professor and Director of Honors
+L. Monique PittmanTitle: Professor of English and Director of Honors

 Office Location: Nethery Hall 100

 Phone: (269) 471-6084

 PhD Purdue University

 "Make the doors upon a woman's wit, and it will out at the casement; shut that, and 'twill out at the key-hole; stop that, 'twill fly with the smoke out at the chimney" (As You Like It, IV.i.161-164).

 A former student of the Andrews University English Department, I began teaching here in 1999.
 I returned because the English Department had provided me with a stimulating and nurturing place in which to develop a mature intellectual and spiritual life.
 I also loved and admired the comradery characteristic of the faculty relationships with each other and with their students.

 After completing my B.A. in English with a minor in music at Andrews (1991), I earned an M.A. from The College of William and Mary (1993), and finished a Ph.D. in Renaissance literature at Purdue University (2000).
 My dissertation explores the formation of subjectivity within the gendered binary opposition of public and private; I look at these binaries in the fiction of Robert Greene and Thomas Lodge, two Shakespearean sources.
 The literature and history of the English Renaissance has fascinated me since I was a child (I even had a postcard-sized portrait of Elizabeth I in my high school locker); as a scholar and teacher, I find the Renaissance's nuanced and complex treatment of the human condition endlessly satisfying.